 As a culture, we are living in an era of heightened individualism.

-Success is measured by what we’re able to achieve personally, whether it be likes on Facebook, followers on Instagram, or how quickly we’re ascending the corporate ladder.
+Success is measured by what we’re able to achieve personally, whether it be likes on Facebook, followers on Instagram that you can increase by reading this instagram services review, or how quickly we’re ascending the corporate ladder.

 But researching this work has made me realise that cooperation is at the very core of being human.